International Cotton Association: 1914–1938

-1939-2012
+1939–2012

-The Second World War sealed the Liverpool Cotton Market’s fate.
+The Second World War sealed the Liverpool Cotton Market's fate.
 U-boat attacks and the bombing of ports and cities threatened cotton supplies and resulted in drastic action.
 The government took responsibility for purchase and distribution and the Liverpool Cotton Futures Market closed.
 After the War the Raw Cotton Commission became the sole importer and distributor of cotton.
 The Cotton Market reopened in 1954, but as a shadow of its former self.
 In 1963 the Liverpool Cotton Association successfully reinvented itself and re-energised its membership, concentrating on the provision of specialist services such as arbitration.
 The association became increasingly global in its outlook and this was reflected in its name change in 2004 to the International Cotton Association.

+Contractual provisions

+Under the Bylaws applicable contractually to all member cotton transactions, special arrangements are made for dealing with circumstances where a contract "has not been, or will not be performed".
+Where this arises, the contract is not cancelled but it is "invoiced back in accordance with the Rules in place at the date of the contract".
+The practice of "invoicing back" has been described as "a source of contention" by the UK courts because the clause which enforce it takes no account of which party is responsible for the contractual non-performance.
+Mr Justice Burton, in Dunavant Enterprises Inc. v Olympia Spinning and Weaving Mills Ltd. (2011), refers to a series of legal cases from 1911 onwards where there has been judicial criticism of invoicing back clauses.